How will you use your garden room?

 The answer to these questions will help you decide on practicalities, such as whether it is for year-round use or warmer months only.
 You’ll also need to decide how sturdily built and well insulated it will have to be, and whether you need Wi-Fi, electrics, heating and lighting.
 Consider storage, too.
 Does it need to include extra space, possibly with its own entrance, for the tools and lawnmower that might previously have been stored in your shed?

-How much will a garden room cost?
+How much does a garden room cost?

 Garden room costs vary according to their size; whether they are modular or bespoke; the quality of the materials used; the doors and windows specified; the level of insulation required; and the interior and exterior finishes.